Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 The minute sizes of the tardigrades and their membranous integuments make their fossilization difficult to detect and extremely unusual.
 The only known fossil fossils are those from the mid-Cambrian deposits in Siberia and a few rare fossils of Cretaceous amber.

 Still, they share their columnar cuticle construction with modern tardigrades.
-Scientists claim that they constitute a stem community of people living late in life.
+Scientists claim they constitute a stem community of people living late in life.

 Rare specimens of Cretaceous amber have been found in two places in North America.
 Milnesium swolenskyi, from New Jersey, is the oldest of the two; its claws and mouthpieces are indistinguishable from the living M. Late graduation.